 These standards provide a consistent way to create, manage, and update client metadata via API endpoints.

-Authorization server responds with credentials: The server replies with a unique client_id, possibly a client_secret, and metadata such as a registration_access_token.
+Authorization server responds with credentials: The client registration endpoint returns the registered metadata, and the authorization server assigns a newly created client identifier (also called an issued client identifier), possibly a client_secret, and metadata such as a registration_access_token.

 When DCR is paired with strong authentication methods, its security posture improves significantly: